 - If you are concerned about “when you die,” then you’re probably thinking about when you die after a long and complete life, with concerns for your heirs and assets.
 When this is the case, start the conversation discussing permanent insurance.

 (See our blog Term vs. permanent life insurance: Which is right for you?)

 However, the answer can often be yes to both concerns.
 So what should you buy first?
-Let me tell you about a friend of mine with three cars:
+Consider the man with three cars:

 - He drives a small, four-door sedan as his everyday car.
 It’s leased, and he uses it for basic transportation to and from work and for trips around town.
 When the car gets too many miles on the odometer, he’ll just trade it in for another one.

-- Finally, my friend has an old German sports car.
+- Finally, he has an old German sports car.
 This is his baby, his toy.
 He drives it only once in a while, but each year it’s worth more than it was the year before.
-I know he plans to keep it forever.
+He plans to keep it forever.

 First and foremost, a person with no life insurance needs straightforward, inexpensive protection — for “if you die” unexpectedly.
 Think of the man with no car — what he needs most is simple, inexpensive transportation.

 A first-time life insurance buyer might not be able to meet all needs right away.
 Instead, strive to meet the biggest need (basic, inexpensive protection) probably with term insurance.
 Once your immediate needs are met, you can come back at a later time and work to make your insurance plan more complete with permanent coverage — just like that family who buys a pickup truck or mini-van for when the car just isn’t enough.

 Think about it — would you ever expect someone to buy a huge SUV or sports car for their first vehicle?
 Not unless money were no issue…and money is almost ALWAYS an issue.
 Don’t make that mistake with life insurance.